HomeBlogAlaska Occupational Hearing Loss Workers' Compensation Guide

 OSHA requirements: what Alaska employers must do

-Under OSHA 29 CFR 1910.95 (federal OSHA applies; Alaska does not have a state OSHA plan; MSHA applies to mining), any employer with workers exposed at or above 85 dBA TWA must implement a hearing conservation program.
-These requirements are also the exact documentation steps that create the employer's best legal defense.
+Under OSHA 29 CFR 1910.95 (federal OSHA applies to most private employers; Alaska does not have a state OSHA plan for private employers), any employer with workers exposed at or above 85 dBA TWA must implement a hearing conservation program.
+For mining operations, MSHA 30 CFR Part 62 applies instead.
+These requirements are also the exact documentation steps that create the employer’s best legal defense.

 • Noise monitoring: Measure noise levels for all potentially exposed workers.
 Re-monitor when processes, equipment, or staffing change.